Sekhmet |

 Touring Michael C. Carlos Museum

-Location: 571 South Kilgo Circle, on the main quadrangle (
+Location: 571 South Kilgo Circle, on the main quadrangle (directions and map)

 Parking: Fishburn Parking lot; Boisfeuillet Jones lot (details)